ContextLab/supereeg/cluster/file_io/readme.txt

+This script converts pyFR patient data from npz format to brain objects.
+One job submitted for each patient.

-To run simulation:
+To run :
-python simulation_job_submit.py
+python file_io_job_submit.py
 ======
 ORIGINAL CLUSTER TOOLS README: